-- your assessment of the borrower's eligibility under the Scheme (eg the borrower had met the definition of an SME as outlined in the Scheme and Legislative Rules) - the eligibility of the product you offered under Scheme - the correct calculation of your losses (and subsequent guaranteed liability) which you are claiming where applicable, related guarantees (or expected recoveries) against the loan.
+- your assessment of the borrower's eligibility under the Scheme (e.g. the borrower had met the definition of an SME as outlined in the Scheme and Legislative Rules) - the eligibility of the product you offered under Phase 2 of the Scheme - the correct calculation of your losses (and subsequent guaranteed liability) which you are claiming - where applicable, recoveries have been appropriately accounted for in the calculation of the guaranteed liability have already recovered, and if possible an estimation of the likely amount to be recovered and the timeframes associated with the process.

-For loans with a personal/director's guarantee, you will be asked whether you intend to call upon the guarantee (or have already done so), what you may have already recovered, and if possible an estimation of the likely amount to be recovered and the timeframes associated with the process.
+For secured loans or unsecured loans with a personal/director's guarantee, you will be asked whether you have called upon security taken or the guarantee (or intend to do so), what you may